Birth Doula ServicesIn Portland, Oregon

 Will A Doula Be On-Call For My Birth?

-Yes, our Birth Doula Package includes on-call services so you can get support right when you need it!
+Yes, birth doulas are on-call for you late in pregnancy so you can get support right when you need it!
 When you reach out, your doula will promptly reply.
 It’s so simple but so important to know that a compassionate and knowledgeable doula is just a text, phone call, or video away.

-Being on-call means your doula has her cell phone on at all times and she’ll answer your communications 24/7 once you reach 37 weeks.
-It also means she is available to show up for in-person, hands-on doula support whenever you go into labor.
+Being on-call means your doula has her cell phone on at all times and she’ll answer your communications 24/7 once you reach 37-39 weeks.
+It also means she is available to show up for in-person, hands-on doula support when you go into labor.

 How Much Does A Doula Cost?

 Many people want to know how much a birth doula costs in Portland, Oregon.
-The cost of our Birth Doula Package varies depending on several factors including the doula’s experience level, number of births attended, and other specialty skills and trainings.
-Currently, our fees for doula services are $1400, $1800, $2200, and $2600.
-All packages include discounts on our childbirth education and newborn care classes and on our postpartum doula services.
-Please Contact Us to discuss your investment in doula services.
+The cost of birth doula packages vary depending on several factors including the doula’s experience level, number of births attended, the range of services they provide, and other specialty skills and trainings.
+Currently, fees for birth doula services in the Birth First community range from $1800-$3500.

 Are Doulas Covered By Insurance?

-Oregon is one of a few states in the nation that reimburses doula services through the state Medicaid system/Oregon Health Plan.
+Oregon is one of the states that reimburses doula services through the state Medicaid system/Oregon Health Plan.
 At this time, doula services have to be provided through a Coordinated Care Organization or medical billing hub in order to qualify.

-We hope that private pay insurance coverage becomes standard for doula services in the future, but in the meantime families can use their Health Savings Accounts (HSA) or Flexible Spending Accounts (FSA) to pay for a Birth First Doula.
+Families can use their Health Savings Accounts (HSA) or Flexible Spending Accounts (FSA) to pay for birth doula services.

 How Do Doulas Work With Medical Providers?